-- d.
-QM notifies the Compliance department of any membership changes in advance of the QMC meeting so that a screening can be conducted prior to the changes taking effect. - 7.
-Confidentiality: All QMC minutes, reports, recommendations, memoranda, and documented actions are considered quality assessment working documents and are kept confidential.
-IEHP complies with all State and Federal regulatory requirements for confidentiality.
-All records are maintained in a manner that preserves their integrity to assure Member and Practitioner confidentiality is protected. - a.
-All members, participating staff, and guests of the QMC and Subcommittees are required to sign the Committee/Subcommittee Attendance Record, including a confidentiality statement. - b.
-The confidentiality agreements are maintained in the Practitioner files as appropriate. - c.
-All IEHP staff members are required to sign a confidentiality agreement upon hiring.
+- The confidentiality agreements are maintained in the Practitioner files as h appropriate. - All IEHP staff members are required to sign a confidentiality agreement upon c. hiring.
 The confidentiality agreements are maintained in the employee files as appropriate. - d.
-All peer review records, proceedings, reports, and Member records are maintained in accordance with state, federal and regulatory requirements to ensure confidentiality. - e.
-IEHP maintains oversight of Provider and Practitioner confidentiality procedures. - 1) IEHP has established and distributes confidentiality standards to contracted Providers and Practitioners through the IEHP Provider Policy and Procedure Manual. - 2) All Provider and Practitioner contracts include the provision to safeguard the confidentiality of Members' medical and behavioral health care records, treatment records, and access to sensitive services in accordance with applicable state and federal laws. - 3) As a condition of participation in the IEHP network, all contracted Providers must retain signed confidentiality forms for all staff and committee members and provide education regarding policies and procedures for maintaining the confidentiality of Members to their Practitioners. - 4) IEHP monitors contracted Providers and Practitioners for compliance with IEHP's confidentiality standards during Delegation Oversight Annual Audits and Facility Site Review (FSR) and Medical Records Reviews (MRR).
+All peer review records, proceedings, reports, and Member records are maintained in accordance with state, federal and regulatory requirements to ensure confidentiality. - IEHP maintains oversight of Provider and Practitioner confidentiality procedures. e. - IEHP has established and distributes confidentiality standards to contracted 1) Providers and Practitioners through the IEHP Provider Policy and Procedure Manual. - 2) All Provider and Practitioner contracts include the provision to safeguard the confidentiality of Members' medical and behavioral health care records, treatment records, and access to sensitive services in accordance with applicable state and federal laws. - As a condition of participation in the IEHP network, all contracted 3) Providers must retain signed confidentiality forms for all staff and committee members and provide education regarding policies and procedures for maintaining the confidentiality of Members to their Practitioners - IEHP monitors contracted Providers and Practitioners for compliance with 4) IEHP's confidentiality standards during Delegation Oversight Annual Audits and Facility Site Review (FSR) and Medical Records Reviews (MRR). - 7.
+Enforcement/Compliance: The QM Department is responsible for monitoring and oversight of the QMHETC's enforcement of compliance with IEHP standards and required activities.
+Activities can be found in sections of manuals related to the specific monitoring activity.
+The general process for obtaining compliance when deficiencies are noted, and Corrective Action Plans (CAPs) are requested, is delineated in internal and external policies. - 8.
+Data Sources and Support: The QMHETP utilizes an extensive data system that captures information from claims and encounter data, enrollment data, UM and QM/QI activities, behavioral health data, pharmaceutical data, grievances and appeals, and Member Services, among others. - 9.
+Affirmation Statement: The QMHETP assures that utilization decisions made for IEHP Members are based solely on medical necessity.
+IEHP does not compensate or offer financial incentives to Practitioners or individuals for denials of coverage or service or any other decisions about Member care.
+IEHP does not exert economic pressure on Practitioners or individuals to grant privileges that would not otherwise be granted or to practice beyond their scope of training or experience.